StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 from xpc3 import *
 from xpc3_helper import *
 ```
-3. We are now ready to connect it to X-Plane 11.
+3. We are now ready to connect to X-Plane 11.
 Make sure you have X-Plane 11 running and have followed all previous steps before running this line.
 ```python
 # Create connection to simulation
 # Simulation must be running and should not be in any settings menus